-of a minimum of 30 semester hours with six hours in required study and 24 hours in electives to support an area of specialization.
+Decision and Information Systems- M.S.
+The M.S. degree program in Decision and Information Systems is specialized and stresses the application of decision and information systems to business, economic, governmental, and social issues.
+It includes substantial familiarization with computer-based systems and quantitative methods to facilitate managerial planning, decision analysis, and control.
+The program of study consists of a minimum of 30 semester hours with six hours in required study and 24 hours in electives to support an area of specialization.
 The Department of Decision and Information Systems also participates with the Department of Mathematics to allow students to earn the Master of Science degree with a major in Statistics.

 Economics-M.S.
-This is a specialized program for students who desire to teach in community colleges, to prepare for research positions in business and government, or to take additional graduate work in economics.
-The master's program in Economics requires graduate work in macroecono-mic analysis, microeconomic analysis, and quantitative methods.
+The M.S. degree program in Economics is a specialized program for students who desire to teach in community colleges, to prepare for research positions in business and government, or to take additional graduate work in economics.
+The program requires graduate work in macroeconomic analysis, microeconomic analysis, and quantitative methods.

 Master of Taxation.
-This is a specialized program to equip persons with the highly technical and demanding skills required to administer the tax laws in both the private and public sectors of the economy.
+The M.Tax. degree program is specialized to equip persons with the highly technical and demanding skills required to administer the tax laws in both the private and public sectors of the economy.